-- fairing and push the center pin to secure them. - O The quick rivets can be removed by pushing the center pin into the quick rivets, and when installing them, pull the center pin fully up first, and then push into the center pin after inserting them.
+When installing the large quick rivet, insert them into the holes on the fairing and push the center pin to secure them.
+OWhen installing the small quick rivets, pull the center pin fully up first, and push the center pin after inserting them.